Carli Lloyd: High school career

+College career

-During her freshman season, Lloyd started every match and was the team's leading scorer with 15 goals for a total of 37 points.
+Lloyd attended Rutgers University from 2001 to 2005, and played for the Scarlet Knights women's soccer team under head coach Glenn Crooks.
+During her freshman season, she started every match and was the team's leading scorer with 15 goals.
 She was named to Soccer America's All-Freshman Team and was the first Rutgers player to earn Big East Rookie of the Year honors.
-As a sophomore, she was the team's leading scorer for the second consecutive season with 12 goals and seven assists for 31 points.
-The same year Lloyd was a finalist for the Hermann Trophy, widely considered the highest accolade for collegiate soccer players.
-During her third season with the Scarlet Knights, she scored 13 goals and served 2 assists for a total of 28 points and was named a Big East Academic All-Star.
-As a senior, she was a starter for 18 of the 20 games she played, scored 10 goals and served one assist.
-Lloyd was named the 2004 Big East Midfielder of the Year.
-She earned a bachelor's degree from Rutgers University in Exercise Science and Sport Studies.
+As a sophomore, Lloyd was the team's leading scorer for the second consecutive season, with 12 goals and seven assists.
+The same year, she was a finalist for the Hermann Trophy, widely considered the highest accolade for collegiate soccer players.
+During her third season with the Scarlet Knights, she scored 13 goals and served 2 assists, and was named a Big East Academic All-Star.

-In 2013, Lloyd was inducted into the Rutgers Hall of Distinguished Alumni.

-Her presence is still widely felt in the Rutgers community.
-Her posters hang high all throughout the Rodkin facility.
+In the summer of 2004—just prior to her senior year—Lloyd played one match for the semi-professional W-League team New Jersey Wildcats.
+As a senior at Rutgers, she scored 10 goals and served one assist.
+She was named the 2004 Big East Midfielder of the Year, and was the first Rutgers athlete to be named First-Team All-Big East for four consecutive years.
+Lloyd ended her college career as the school's all-time leader in points (117), goals (50), and shots.
+She graduated with a bachelor's degree in Exercise Science and Sport Studies.
+In 2013, she was inducted into the Rutgers Hall of Distinguished Alumni.

 Club career

-W-League Experience (1999–2004)

-While still in high school, Lloyd played for W-League teams Central Jersey Splash in 1999, New Brunswick Power in 2000, and South Jersey Banshees in 2001.
-In the summer prior to her senior year at Rutgers, Lloyd played for the New Jersey Wildcats in 2004 with teammates Kelly Smith, Manya Makoski, Tobin Heath, and Heather O'Reilly.
-She made only one appearance for the club.